 What Can Be Done About Neuropathy?

 The first step to treating neuropathy is correct diagnosis of the condition.
 The doctors at Raleigh Foot & Ankle Center will take a medical history and do a complete foot and ankle examination to ensure correct diagnosis.
 Other testing, such as nerve conduction or balance testing for balance issues, may be done as well.

 Once diagnosed, there are a number of ways to treat neuropathy.
-At Raleigh Foot & Ankle Center, our neuropathy treatment covers A to Z and anything in between.
-A number of options include diet recommendations, topical creams, prescription "medical foods", regular prescription drugs, or injections.
+At Raleigh Foot & Ankle Center, our neuropathy treatment covers A to Z and everything in between.
+A number of options include diet recommendations, topical creams, prescription "medical foods", regular prescription drugs or injections.

 There are also electrical stimulation devices, such as our new and very effective Neurogenx machine.
 Neurogenx is a minimally invasive, outpatient surgery that releases pressure on the nerves for the treatment of neuropathy.
 To learn more about Neurogenx, visit our Neurogenx page.